vijaysmetgud/Dev-Ops-Trainings-Ajay/Kubernetes/Components_of_Kubernetes.md

-- kubeproxy all about networks  responsible for networking of pod it is responsibility to speak each other pods inside the container
+- kubeproxy all about networks  responsible for networking of pod it is responsibility to speak each other pods inside the container and to access our containre inside pod it something called as networking

 -  Manages the network and assign the ip address to the pod to communicate each other.